-Executive branch stakeviewed certain workgroup participants during the course of its review (e.g. ABC, TAX, Virginia NORML).
+Executive branch stake-JLARC study team interviewed certain workgroup participants during the course of its review (e.g. ABC, TAX, Virginia NORML).
 The JLARC project leader and associate director assigned to the study also periodically met with agency staff managing the workgroup to discuss topics being addressed in their respecalso observed several workgroup meetings.
 However, due to the nearly identical timelines and JLARC's protocol of findings, the two efforts were largely independent from each other.